eiConsole v.23R1

 Adding the New Format

 Now we will add our new Target Transform Format.
-One important concept to note is that the direction of a transformer is determined by where it appears in the Route.
+One important concept to note is that the direction of a Transformer is determined by where it appears in the Route.
 If we configure our Transformer on the Target Transform stage then it will expect XML as input and convert that to the described delimited format.
 Conversely, configuring the Transformer on the Source Transform will assume delimited input and produce XML output.

 The purpose of this transformation is to take the database polling output XML and transform it into a delimited file recognizable by your system.
 We have provided a sample delimited file with this tutorial called people_delimited.txt.
-This file will represent, for the purpose of this tutorial, a sample of the type of delimited files my system would expect.
+This file will represent, for the purpose of this tutorial, a sample of the type of delimited files the system would expect.

 We’ll name the Format based on the transform direction and the name of the structures.
-We’ll be using a sample called “people_delimited.txt,” that was provided with this tutorial, so the Format will be named “XML to Delimited People”:
+We’ll be using a sample called people_delimited.txt, which was provided with this tutorial, so the Format will be named XML to Delimited People.

 Configuring the Delimited and Fixed-Width File Transformation Module

 We are going to start with the Transformation Module section of the bottom panel.
-Selected “Delimited and Fixed-Width File” from the “Transformation Module” drop-down:
+Selected Delimited and Fixed-Width File from the Transformation Module drop-down.

 With the Delimited and Fixed-Width File Transformer selected, you should see a configuration panel like the following:

-This particular Transformer makes use of an XML format informally called a “File Specification.”
+This particular Transformer makes use of an XML format informally called a File Specification.
 The configuration item specifies the name (and relative location) of such an XML description.
-If you had such an existing file, you could click “Browse” and select it, which would then copy it to the appropriate location.
+If you had such an existing file, you could click Browse and select it, which would then copy it to the appropriate location.
 For this tutorial, we’ll assume that we’re starting fresh.
-Clicking the Edit button without any “File Specification” selected will open the “File Specification Editor;” do so:
+Clicking the Edit button without any File Specification selected will open the File Specification Editor.
+Do this now.

-The various options in this drop-down are ways to automatically build or import the structure of a File Specification.
-For example, you could read in definitions from a CSV file, a Cobol Copybook, or import various industry-specific Formats (depending on what eiConsole version you have).
+The various options in this drop-down are ways to automatically build or import the structure of a file specification.
+For example, you could read in definitions from a CSV file, a Cobol Copybook or import various industry-specific formats (depending on what eiConsole version you have).

-Select Delimited under “Record Style”:
+Select Delimited under Record Style.

-The next item is “Record Delimiter,” which specifies what separates each Record.
-The default value, “\n,” represents a “line feed.”
+The next item is Record Delimiter, which specifies what separates each record.
+The default value, \n, represents a line feed.
 The convention used for escape characters is that used for Java (and most languages).
 Most formats use either a single line feed or a “carriage return” (\r) and a line feed (\r\n).
-Our sample file uses only a line feed, so set the Record Delimiter to “\n”:
+Our sample file uses only a line feed, so set the Record Delimiter to \n:

 Next, we’ll need to define the style of Fields.
-In our sample file, each Field within a Record is separated by a pipe (“|”) character.
-Delimited files typically use tabs (“\t”), commas (“,”), pipes, and other such characters.
-Fields may also be “Fixed Width,” meaning that each field has a specific length.
-For example, the “First Name” field might be exactly 10 characters long.
+In our sample file, each Field within a Record is separated by a pipe (|) character.
+Delimited files typically use tabs (\t), commas (,), pipes, and other such characters.
+Fields may also be Fixed Width, meaning that each field has a specific length.
+For example, the First Name field might be exactly 10 characters long.

-Because our sample file is delimited by pipes, select Delimited under “Field Style” and set the “Field Delimiter” to “|”:
+Because our sample file is delimited by pipes, select Delimited under Field Style and set the Field Delimiter to |.

 Finally, click the Save button to open the main File Specification Editor window.